dtm2451/dittoSeq/README.md

 **Many adjustments can be made with simple additional inputs:**

-Many adjustments to how data is reresented are within the examples above.
+Many adjustments to how data is represented are within the examples above.
 See documentation for more!
 Also,

 - All Titles are adjustable.
 - Easily subset the cells shown with `cells.use`